gastonmunoz/jobsitychatapp/utils/JobsityChatBot/JobsityChatBot/README.md

   dotnet --version
   ```

-- If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/).
+- If you don't have a Bot Framework Emulator, you can [Install Bot Framework Emulator](https://github.com/Microsoft/BotFramework-Emulator/blob/master/README.md).
-- Install the latest version of the [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest) tool.
-Version 2.0.54 or higher.

 ## To try this sample